ScaledAgileDevOps/SADMF/content/Principles/_index.md

 ## Psychological Safety

-We know the [Tribunal](/release-convoy/#tribunal) can be a stressful time.
-When we need to remove Code Engineers, we will use "Human Resources as a Service" where individual performance data is used to automatically help [Code Engineers](/organization/#code-engineer-ce) find new opportunities outside our company.
-This allows us to avoid confrontation.
+When we need to help resources have the opportunity to find positions with other organizations we will use HRaaS (Human Resources as a Service) where individual performance data and automation are used to provide them that opportunity.
+This allows us to avoid stress.

 ## Systems Thinking